Investors cheer as GM, Nikola join forces to build electric trucks | Business

 "We are certainly open to consider additional deals as it relates to both Ultium and the fuel cell Hydrotec technology," she told reporters on a conference call.
 The alliance with Nikola is the second major deal in a week for GM and highlights the pressures faced by the auto industry to share costs to meet demands for cleaner vehicles.
 Last week GM announced a North American alliance with Japan's Honda Motor Co.

 The agreements also signal the urgency of Barra's efforts to convince investors that GM can slash costs in its traditional, internal combustion business and develop a profitable, viable electric vehicle business.
-Shares of GM, which have been stuck for months at levels below $33 a share, the price of the 2010, post-bankruptcy public offering, rose 6.1% in early trading.
+Shares of GM, which have been stuck for months at levels below $33 a share, the price of the 2010, post-bankruptcy public offering, rose about 10% to that price in afternoon trading.

 GM will receive $2 billion in newly issued Nikola stock and will get the right to nominate one director to the electric truck maker's board.
-It also will receive up to $700 million from Nikola for assembling the Badger.
-GM's first electric pickup truck, the GMC Hummer, is due in late 2021.
+I GM's first electric pickup truck, the GMC Hummer, is due in late 2021.
 GM will build the electric and fuel cell versions of the Nikola Badger truck and the companies expect production by the end of 2022.

 Nikola will buy GM's fuel cell systems for its Class 7 and Class 8 semi trucks.
-That deal runs for four years after start of production of those vehicles and is exclusive except for the European market.
+That deal runs for four years after start of production of those vehicles at a Nikola plant outside Phoenix and is exclusive except for the European market.
 The companies did not say where the Nikola pickup would be built by GM.
 Most of GM's EVs will be built at its Detroit-Hamtramck plant.

 Nikola said it expects to save $4 billion in battery and powertrain costs over 10 years and over $1 billion in engineering and validation costs.
 Nikola CEO Trevor Milton said Tuesday that avoiding the cost of building a pickup truck assembly plant and developing a truck chassis was "a big deal for us."
-Nikola's Badger will now share major components under the skin - and a supply chain - with GM's GMC Hummer electric truck.
+Nikola's Badger will now share major components under the skin - and a supply chain - with the GMC Hummer.

 "We are going to swap out our platform for theirs," Milton said.
 GM under the deal also will receive EV credits, an important factor as most of GM's vehicles are still gasoline-powered.